First Russian circumnavigation: Return of the Neva

 Lisyansky was on the road for almost three years (1095 days).
 Altogether, he passed 45 083 marine miles (83 493 kilometres) for 532 days in the sea.
 58.5 % of time and 57.2 % of the covered distance, Lisyansky acted independently.
 In the evening of August 6, the clerk Korobitsyn reported at the general meeting of shareholders of the Russian-American company.
 The next morning the directorate arrived on the Neva.
 On August 7, count Rumyantsev and count Stroganov also visited the vessel.
 On August 8, the emperor visited the sloop and had breakfast there, appreciating the quality of the sailors' food that was offered to him.
 On August 10, the sloop was visited by Empress and the four great princes on a boat from Peterhof.
 On September 5, Alexander I additionally examined the goods that were brought from China and already removed from the holds.
-On September 9, the auction of Chinese tea took place, where all the goods from both sloops (2095 boxes) were sold to Moscow merchants for 110 rubles per pood.
+On September 9, the auction of Chinese tea took place, where all the goods from both sloops (2095 boxes) were sold to Moscow merchants for 110 rubles per pound.
 On September 20, clerk Korobitsyn received a gold medal in memory of the expedition on the St. Andrew's ribbon, and eventually said goodbye to the sloop and its team.
 Captain Lieutenant Lisyansky was promoted to Captain of the second rank, received Order of Saint Vladimir 3rd degree, a life pension, and a bonus of 3,000 rubles in silver.
 From the RAC he was awarded a prize of 10,000 rubles.
 The team presented its captain the golden sword "Gratitude of the Nevas crew".